pavel-maltsev/IBM-Cloud-Pak-for-Data/Data Lineage/Lab1_data_lineage_ETL_Postgres_1_Data_Pipelines_creation.md

 When in the "Lineage Project" screen and Asset tab, select the New Asset button on the top-right of the page.
 ![alt text](/Data%20Lineage/images/mdi_data-1.png)

-Click Metadata Import tile in the Data access tools section
+Click Metadata Import tile in the Data access tools section.

 ![alt text](/Data%20Lineage/images/mdi_data-2.png)